Imaginationland Episode III: Plot

 Kyle and Cartman break into the Pentagon again and Kyle, who finally agrees with him and convinces the officials to not bomb Imaginationland by arguing that imaginary creatures are just as real as real people because of the impact they have on people's lives.
 Cartman responds by telling Kyle that since imaginary creatures are real after all, then he loses their bet, and still has to suck Cartman's testicles.
 Kyle finally snaps and berates Cartman for not caring about the danger Stan and Butters are in just because of a stupid bet and that he doesn't care who won, because Kyle would rather go to jail than humiliate himself by sucking Cartman's testicles.
 Shocked that the missile launch is being abruptly cancelled, Al Gore saying, "ManBearPig has to die", launches the bomb himself, causing the portal to destabilize and sucks everyone in the room, as well as the nuclear missile, into Imaginationland.

 The good characters' victory is interrupted by the missile's explosion, destroying everything in Imaginationland and killing everyone in it (including the people from the real world), and leaving nothing but a vast white emptiness.
 Butters survives the explosion and restores the realm with his imagination, back to how it was before the initial terrorist attack.
 Realizing the power of the realm, Cartman creates duplicates of himself and Kyle, in which imaginary Kyle sucks imaginary Cartman's testicles (off-screen).
 Kyle angrily states the scene is imaginary, to which Cartman insists that, in one's imagination, imaginary creatures are "real", as Kyle himself said earlier, therefore Kyle's agreement with Cartman is finally fulfilled.
 The Mayor agrees that at least here in Imaginationland, it is real.
 Santa then states that it's time for the boys to go home.

 Butters suddenly wakes up in the real world, in his bedroom.
 His parents come in, and he tells them about the dream he just had.
 They inform Butters that it wasn't a dream, as they read about it in a newspaper, but they proceed to ground him anyway for not coming back from Imaginationland in time to clean out the basement.
 Enraged by this, Butters tries to use his powers to get out of being grounded, but is told by his parents that his powers only work in Imaginationland, and not in the real world.
 Disappointed, Butters lies back in bed and ends the episode with a low, unhappy and uncensored mutter of "Aw, shit".

 Cultural references

 The battle for Imaginationland parodies the battle at Helms Deep from The Lord of the Rings: The Two Towers and the Imaginationland castle is based after Rivendell, additionally Gandalf appears as one of the imaginary characters.
 Al Gore when he shows a video of 'man-bear-pig' attacking the army base the dialog echoes directly the Operatives opening lines from Serenity.
+When Butters reimagines Imaginationland out of the void, this echoes the resurrection of Fantasia by the main character Bastian Bux in The Neverending Story.